thunderclient/thunder-client-support/docs/subscription.md

 We are launching Subscription plans for businesses

-- The core extension will be free suitable for individuals for personal or business purposes.
+- The core extension will be free and suitable for individuals for personal or business purposes.
+The free plan does not include team features.
 - The subscription plan is required to use the **Extension software and [Team features](https://github.com/rangav/thunder-client-support#git-sync)** suitable for business teams.
 - Businesses have time until `August 18th, 2023`, to make a decision.